zachhannum/the-word-of-iron/manuscript/chapter_3.md

 With no chairs, the four of them stood awkwardly in front of the table, which was raised slightly on a dias, meaning that although the Vallan council was sitting, they were at eye-level with them.
 Well, except for maybe Sev.

 Len spoke in a formal tone.
-"Lord Governor Finn, Major Brixom, and the Council of Four---I present to you Marcus, a Captain in the Royal Ilrian Military and his companions.
+"Lord Governor Finn, Major Brixom, and the Council of Four—I present to you Marcus, a Captain in the Royal Ilrian Military and his companions.
 I have confirmed that their identities are who they say they are.
 They have entered the city through an ancient tunnel known as Tharin's Passage, and have come bearing the word of High Marshal Fastaar."

 Marcus cleared his throat.
-"Yes---well, not exactly.
+"Yes—well, not exactly.
 You see, Fastaar didn't send us, per say.
 Colonel Vincent Reld sent us.
 He believed that Fastaar has been too modest with his strategy, and sent us to investigate the rumor that there was a way into the city."
 He stumbled over the words quickly, as if holding on to the words caused him physical pain.

 The council was silent for a moment.
 Perhaps they were in shock, Rykker thought.
 When said aloud, it certainly sounded crazy to him.